 What Causes Flight Delays?
 Top Reasons Why Flights Are Delayed

-Flight delays are a typical part of our day to day, all over the world.
-But, people often feel confused and frustrated by what happens here.
+Flight delays are a typical part of the travelling experience and most of us will encounter them at some point.
+Nevertheless, it can be a very stressful thing to have to go through, and many people are left confused about what to do.
 Are they going to be able to get where they need to go?
 Why is my flight delayed in the first place?
 How often are flights delayed, anyway?

-There are a lot of very common reasons why a flight may end up being delayed for one reason or another.
-Here’s a look at some of the most common reasons that you will find that a flight would be delayed.
+There are a lot of very common reasons why a flight may end up being delayed.
+Here’s a look at some of the most common ones that you will find when your flight is being delayed.

-Most of us know that bad weather can be a really big problem when it comes to trying to get a plane to and from a safe location.
+Most of us are aware that while trying to take off and land the plane safely, poor weather may be a huge issue.
 There are a lot of details that need to be sorted out before determining if it’s going to be safe for a plane to fly.